Loading…

 Monday June 9, 2025 12:00pm - 1:00pm MDT

 This panel of writers and editors will share their screening process for determining what manuscripts make it into publication or the final rounds of a contest.
 We’ll share some suggestions for what to do (and what not to do) to make your work stand out and get the green light.
-Panelists include Jenny Shank, who served as a screener judge for this year’s Flannery O’Connor Award for Short Fiction, and more
+Panelists include Jenny Shank, who served as a screener judge for this year’s Flannery O’Connor Award for Short Fiction, Michelle Dotter, the publisher of Dzanc Press, and authors Kristin Koval and Steven Dunn.

 Speakers